-The water environment within Winchester district is hugely important as a natural resource and recreational facility, and plays a key part in shaping the district's historic and natural landscape.
+The water environment within Winchester District is hugely important as a natural resource and recreational facility, and plays a key part in shaping the district's historic and natural landscape.
 The geology of the district means that the area plays an essential role in supplying water for the district and neighbouring areas, not only for public use but also for many local economic sectors which rely heavily on the water environment.
 These include farming, watercress production, fisheries, tourism and water based recreation activities.
 The water environment is not only a key element of the wider eco-system of the district, it is also a key part of the green infrastructure network providing links and space for recreation and leisure (as well as other functions, as set out in policy NE4).

 Water for commercial uses and to supply domestic properties comes mainly from the district's underground aquifers, but also from surface waters such as the Rivers Itchen and Test.
-These rivers and the Meon, which originate from the chalk ridges, are of high ecological importance, as are the upper reaches of the Hamble Estuary which flows through the district The River Itchen and the Upper Hamble form part of the Natura 2000 network of sites designated under the Birds and Habitats Directives which are also covered by the Water Framework Directive (WFD), with the main objective of bringing all water bodies up to 'good ecological (surface waters), quantitative (groundwater) and chemical (all) status' through the sustainable use of water as a natural resource.
+These rivers and the Meon, which originate from the chalk ridges, are of high ecological importance, as are the upper reaches of the Hamble Estuary which flows through the district (as set out in policy CP16 biodiversity).
+The River Itchen and the Upper Hamble form part of the Natura 2000 network of sites designated under the Birds and Habitats Directives which are also covered by the Water Framework Directive (WFD), with the main objective of bringing all water bodies up to 'good ecological (surface waters), quantitative (groundwater) and chemical (all) status' through the sustainable use of water as a natural resource.

 The most important groundwater resources in the district are currently at 'poor' status under the WFD.
 Ground water resources in the district are amongst the most sensitive in the region and are highly vulnerable to pollution.
 80% of the district is underlain by principal aquifer and 46% of the district is within Source Protection Zones (covering the abstraction points).
 These zones exist to protect public drinking water supplies and suitable pollution prevention measures are focused in these areas.
-Source protection zone mapping identifies areas where pollution poses the greatest risk to water supply abstractions used for potable supply.

-Policy NE6 seeks to ensure that development and changes in land use within the district will:-
+Policy NE16 seeks to ensure that development and changes in land use within the district will:-

-- Protect and use opportunities to enhance the water environment; - Protect the quality and quantity of drinking water; - Ensure that development is permitted only where there is adequate infrastructure to provide and treat water; and - Protect people and properties from flood risk
+- Protect and use opportunities to enhance the water environment; - Protect the quality and quantity of drinking water; - ensure that development is permitted only where there is adequate infrastructure to provide and treat water; and - Protect people and properties from flood risk,